Errors and Warnings¶

 ¶

-Warns that clock signal is mixed used with/as data signal.
-The checking for this warning is enabled only if user has explicitly marked some signal as clocker using command line option or in-source meta comment (see
+Warned that clock signal was mixed used with/as a data signal.
+The checking for this warning was enabled only if the user has explicitly marked some signal as clocker using the command line option or in-source meta comment (see

 --clk

-).The warning can be disabled without affecting the simulation result.
-But it is recommended to check the warning as this may degrade the performance of the Verilated model.
+).The warning could be disabled without affecting the simulation result.
+But it was recommended to check the warning as it may have degraded the performance of the Verilated model.

 -